stevana/coverage-guided-pbt/README.md

-# Coverage-guided property-based testing
+# Why is coverage-guided property-based testing still not a thing?

 *Work in progress, please don't share, but do feel free to get involved!*

 Almost ten years ago, back in 2015, Dan Luu wrote a [post](https://danluu.com/testing/) asking why coverage-guided property-based testing wasn't a thing.

 In this post I'll show how one can implement such a thing starting from scratch.

-I'll be using Haskell, but the technique is programming language agnostic.
+The technique is programming language agnostic and doesn't rely on any language-specific instrumentation of the software under test.

 ## Background and prior work